-Bryant Henderson, Artistic Director and Instructor of Dance at Willamette University, is a dance artist, educator, and performer who has extensively studied various dance forms including ballet, jazz, modern, hip-hop, musical theatre, contemporary dance, and aerial dance.
+Bryant Henderson, Visiting Assistant Professor and Artistic Director of Dance at Willamette University, is a dance artist, educator, and performer who has extensively studied various dance forms including ballet, jazz, modern, hip-hop, musical theatre, contemporary dance, and aerial dance.
 Bryant’s theoretical and choreographic research has been presented throughout the United States and recognized by the National Dance Education Organization (NDEO) and American College Dance Association (ACDA).

 As an educator, Bryant has been a teaching artist and choreographer for organizations and institutions including The University of Alabama, Shelton State Community College, and the University of Oregon.
 In 2014, Bryant served as the Assistant Director and Jazz Faculty for the American Ballet Theatre Summer Intensive in Alabama.
 In 2015 and 2016, Bryant served on the faculty of Boulder Jazz Dance Workshop (BJDW), coordinated BJDW's first Commercial Dance Intensive, and performed with the resident company, Interweave Dance Theatre, in Boulder, Colorado.
 As a Graduate Teaching Fellow at the University of Oregon (2014-2017), Bryant taught various theoretical and practical courses in the Department of Dance, choreographed works for student and faculty concerts, and was awarded the 2016-2017 Georgianne Teller-Singer Dean’s Fellowship and 2017 Outstanding Graduate Student in Dance.